 The places parsers break, on the other hand, are predictable, and they tend to be the same places where AP work hurts most.

-Maintenance scales with vendor count.
-Every new supplier means a new template — observed, configured, tested, and corrected when it misclassifies a field.
-A parser that handled 30 suppliers cleanly often turns into a part-time configuration job by the time the supplier list reaches 300.
+Templates are fragile, and maintenance scales with vendor count.
+A vendor redesigns their invoice — moves the totals block, adds a logo where the date used to sit, switches the address line into a two-column layout — and the template that worked yesterday misses fields today.
+Every new supplier means another template observed, configured, tested, and corrected when it misclassifies a field.
+A parser that handled 30 suppliers cleanly often turns into a part-time configuration job by the time the list reaches 300.

 Parsers are a real step up from raw OCR for AP teams with controlled inputs, and for header-only extraction across a stable vendor set they can deliver enough structure to drive a workflow.
 For mixed vendors, line-item extraction, or any team whose supplier mix grows over time, parsers run out of road.